bsamtleben/color-ctf/README.md

 |  | kali | - | Kali Linux attack machine |
 | ![aqua](logo/icons/aqua.svg) | aqua | easy | |
 | ![emerald](logo/icons/emerald.svg) | emerald | easy | |

-## Contribution

-If you would like to give feedback or improve a machine, please feel free to open an issue or pull request.

 ## Disclaimer
 > All challenges and demonstrated techniques are intended for educational purposes only.
 The author does not endorse any illegal actions.